lykos98/dadaC/README.md

 MUCH MORE

 - Complete porting of all density estimation methods in `dadaPy` (i.e. pAK)
-- Integration of C compiled code into `dadaPy` library
-- Improvement of memory imprinting for big datasets
 - Adaptive strategies on k-NN search and density estimation
 - Add compilation targets to makefile to have different float type compilation